How to Use Anki for Long-Term Retention of Course Material

 Enable FSRS for Smarter Scheduling

-FSRS (Free Spaced Repetition Scheduler) has significant advantages over Anki’s default algorithm: users need to do fewer reviews than with the SM-2 algorithm to achieve the same retention level, and it is much better at scheduling cards that have been reviewed with a delay — for example, if you took a break for a few weeks or months.
-To enable FSRS: go to Tools → Preferences → Review → Enable FSRS.
+FSRS (Free Spaced Repetition Scheduler) requires fewer reviews than Anki’s default algorithm to achieve the same retention level, and it is much better at scheduling cards after a break.
+To enable: go to Tools → Preferences → Review → Enable FSRS.
 Set desired retention to 0.90 (90%) — a good balance between review efficiency and knowledge security for most academic contexts.

 5